 In Mykonos, many of the churches and chapels are thought to have been built in honor of the Virgin Mary.
 Likewise, many of the festivals honor her.
 However, there are many reasons why the hillsides of Mykonos are packed with stunning religious structures.

 Many of the churches and chapels on the island date back to the Byzantine era through to the 19th century and have been declared historical monuments by the Greek Ministry of Culture.

 However, not all churches on Mykonos are of historical significance, and many modern churches were built as a religious act of devotion or in commemoration of the location where a miracle was believed to have taken place.

 As part of the Mykonian customs, chapels and churches on the island were also built to house the bones of dead family members in a shrine.
 This practice is still alive across the island today.

 Historically, churches and small chapels were constructed around the island facing the sea to aid in the safe voyage and return of sailors.

 Mykonos Town (Chora) alone has over 60 churches, so you should definitely visit some of them while on Mykonos.
 Here is a sample of what the island has to offer:

-Panagia Paraportiani is a popular destination as this unique complex of five churches, four of which are on the ground and the fifth on the roof, has become known as an iconic symbol of the island of Mykonos.
+Panagia Paraportiani is a popular destination, as this unique complex of five churches, four of which are on the ground while the fifth is on the roof, has become known as an iconic symbol of the island of Mykonos.
 It is located in Kastro.

-Agia Kyriaki is a charming little church and is located in Agia Kyriaki square in Mykonos Town.
-Its red-painted domes and white-washed walls are the backdrop to a modern-day cafeteria where many locals and tourists sit and enjoy the church while sipping coffee.
+Agia Kyriaki is a charming little church and is located in Agia Kyriaki Square in Mykonos Town.
+Its red-painted domes and white-washed walls are the backdrop to a modern-day cafeteria where many locals and tourists enjoy the church while sipping coffee.